hiroshi-teramoto/reproduce_rrm/README.md

 * Shell script to tie it all together `reproduce_rrm_demo.sh`

 ## Options
 * `vlabel = true or false`, if it is set to true, the vertex labels are included in the file `rrm_Au5Ag_AFIR.dot`.
-Each vertex label comprises the corresponding EQ number n (EQn in the input file \*EQ_list.log) or n\* if it is an inversion isomer of EQn, and the permutation occuring from the reference structure (EQn or EQn*).
+Each vertex label comprises the corresponding EQ number n (EQn in the input file \*EQ_list.log) or n\* if it is an inversion isomer of EQn, and the permutation from the reference structure (EQn or EQn*).
 * `elabel = true or false`, if it is set to true, the edge labels are included in the file `rrm_Au5Ag_AFIR.dot`.
-Each edge label comprises the corresponding TS number n (TSn in the input file \*TS_list.log) or n\* if it is an inversion isomer of TSn, and the permutation occursing from the reference structures (TSn or TSn*).
+Each edge label comprises the corresponding TS number n (TSn in the input file \*TS_list.log) or n\* if it is an inversion isomer of TSn, and the permutation from the reference structures (TSn or TSn*).

 ## Restrictions
 * Sample data of GRRM output is in the directory Metal.
 The files required are `***EQ_list.log`, `***TS_list.log`, and `***TSn.log` (`n` is the indices of the transition states.).